Enabling and personal care

 Planning your support

-If you are eligible for services, we’ll work together creating a care plan detailing your needs and how to meet them.
+If you are eligible for services, we’ll work together to create a care plan detailing your needs and how to meet them.

 If you have been assessed as needing care in your home, then when we discuss your support plan.
 You may decide, the best option, is to have some or all of your care and support managed by Social Care.